WahajDar98/MusicRecommenderSystem/README.md

 - Using a [Spotify API](https://developer.spotify.com/documentation/web-api/.) call.
 - Use Natural Language Processing ([NLP](https://machinelearningmastery.com/natural-language-processing/)) to find similar songs by the song's lyrics.
-- Use more data from a website like [Kaggle](https://www.kaggle.com/) where you can access their datasets.
-[Kaggle Datasets](https://www.kaggle.com/datasets)
+- Use more data from a website like [Kaggle](https://www.kaggle.com/) where you can access their [datasets](https://www.kaggle.com/datasets).
-- Deploying the final model function to a mobile app or web app like [Streamlit](https://docs.streamlit.io/) or [Flask](https://flask.palletsprojects.com/en/2.0.x/)
+- Deploying the final model function to a mobile app or web app like [Streamlit](https://docs.streamlit.io/) or [Flask](https://flask.palletsprojects.com/en/2.0.x/).

 ## Sources
 The online resources that I used in order to get a better understanding of this project: